Louis Braille: Later life

-Although Braille was admired and respected by his pupils, his writing system was not taught at the institute during his lifetime.
-The successors of Valentin Haüy, who had died in 1822, showed no interest in altering the established methods of the school, and indeed, they were actively hostile to its use.
-Dr. Alexandre René Pignier, headmaster at the school, was dismissed from his post after he had a history book translated into braille.
+Dr. Alexandre-René Pignier, principal at the school, supported Braille's work and allowed the teaching of Braille's system.
+However, Pignier was forced out of his position in 1840 by an ambitious younger teacher, Pierre-Armand Dufau, who opposed the teaching of Braille at the school.
+Fortunately, another teacher, Joseph Guadet, supported Braille, and the system was reintroduced in 1844, at the time of the opening of a new school building on the Boulevard des Invalides.

 Braille had always been a sickly child, and his condition worsened in adulthood.
 A persistent respiratory illness, long believed to be tuberculosis, dogged him.
 Despite the lack of a cure at the time, Braille lived with the illness for 16 years.
 By the age of 40, he was forced to relinquish his position as a teacher.
-When his condition reached mortal danger, he was admitted to the infirmary at the Royal Institution, where he died in 1852, two days after he had reached the age of 43.
+When his condition reached mortal danger, he was admitted to the infirmary at the Royal Institution, where he died in 1852, two days after he turned 43.